buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_RoadDesignCriteriaCommon.md

 # Pset_RoadDesignCriteriaCommon

-Road design criteria that may be attached to road parts.
+Road design criteria that may be attached to road parts.<!-- end of definition -->